aknijn/phantastic-galaxy/README.md

 # phantastic-galaxy
 An automated analysis pipeline PHANtAsTiC: Public Health Analysis of Nucleotides through Assembly, Typing and Clustering

-The pipeline is implemented as a Galaxy (https://galaxyproject.org/) workflow integrated with a IRIDA (https://www.irida.ca/) instance.
+The pipeline is implemented as a Galaxy (https://galaxyproject.org/) workflow integrated with an IRIDA (https://www.irida.ca/) instance.
 The tool performs performs trimming (Trimmomatic) and assembly (SPAdes or INNUca), typing and clustering elaborations in basis of the type of file (single-end reads versus paired-end reads) and bacterial species (E. coli or Listeria).
 In our environment the pipeline is executed on the Galaxy ARIES instance through an API call,